-The Fulbright Gala, held in the Great Hall at Parliament House, Canberra brought together scholars, leaders and influencers to recognise excellence in research and international collaboration.
+The Fulbright Gala, held in the Great Hall at Parliament House, Canberra brought together scholars, leaders and influencers to recognise this year’s Fulbright Scholars.

-Iona Novak, Madison Paton and Dr Michael Fahey – the clinical and research leaders behind Australia’s first compassionate umbilical cord blood infusion in April 2025 – delivered a joint keynote address at the conference.
-They were joined by CPA’s lead regeneration researcher, Dr Megan Finch-Edmondson, and the six-year-old recipient of the groundbreaking treatment on screen.
-The address helped raise awareness of CPA’s work and the promise of cord blood treatment as a treatment option for cerebral palsy in front of a distinguished national audience.
+Professor Iona Novak, Dr Madison Paton and Professor Michael Fahey – the clinical and research leaders behind Australia’s first compassionate umbilical cord blood infusion in April 2025 – delivered a joint keynote address.
+The address recognised their substantial contributions towards progressing research and access to cord blood treatment for cerebral palsy, supported by their three Fulbright Scholarships.
+This helps raise awareness of CPA’s work and the promise of cord blood treatment as a treatment option for cerebral palsy in front of a distinguished national audience.

-Iona previously held a Fulbright scholarship in 2013, during which she helped establish collaborative stem cell research networks, while Madison’s current Fulbright Fellowship has seen her advance her work at Duke University in the USA, building expertise in cord blood science and advocacy.
+Iona previously held a Fulbright scholarship in 2013, during which she helped establish collaborative stem cell research networks, while Madison’s 2024/25 Fulbright Fellowship saw her spend 6 months at Duke University in the USA, building expertise in cord blood science and advocacy.

 In Australia, CPA helped support the first compassionate cord blood infusion for a child with cerebral palsy in 2025, marking an important milestone in clinical translation of this emerging science.